k8sstormcenter/ixi/bill-of-behaviour-c070da3a/module-1/1.lesson-green/unit-3.md

+So, just for the storyline: pretending we are the `customer` and in Module 2, we verified the signature, deployed the app.
-So, we are done here, but we could - just for kicks - verify that kubescape is now watching for anything that was not previously recorded as `benign` .
+We now verify that kubescape is now watching for anything that was not previously recorded as `benign` .

+Again, we have two different usecases:
+1) Normal anomalies

+   A CVE is present in the app, or it gets exploited

+2) Supply Chain anomalies

+   The artefact is not the one from the vendor , OR the vendor s supply chain got compromised, OR its a typosquatting OR something else went wrong I.e. the behaviour of the app has something additional in there , very often a beacon or something backdoor.
+Or just a cryptominer.

+   Now: some of these are easy to catch:
+    - cryptominers
+    - modified utilities (like using a SETUID)
+    - most sorts of exfiltration
+    - droppers and loaders

+for some, a SBOM is sufficient (if your chain of trust is tight).
+Still, the runtime behaviour could catch things in a orthogonal way.
+Like two eyes see better than one.

+   Some will be very hard to catch:
+    - A pod accessing service account tokens , even if the app has zero need for one -> this is very noisy
+    - the attack sleeping for very long between infection and exploitation -> it will look more like a normal attack if the correlation between the specific artefact having been deployed and the anomaly are temporarily separated . especially if its targeted (i.e. noone else sees the same thing)

+TODO: C wants to implement specifically an exfiltration usecase: where the app is not just doing a ping, but sending telemetry to the maintainers for debugging purposes.
+Can we estimate the increase in detection rates if we include known telemetry network endpoints into the BoB?
+(Task for C)

-### A malicious runtime behaviour by executing a simple injection like so:
+### 1) Normal anomalies: A malicious runtime behaviour by executing a simple injection like so:

 in Tab 1 tail the logs again
 ```sh